 Why Firewalls Were Never Designed to Stop Phishing

 When an employee clicks a malicious email link or opens a fake invoice, the traffic often looks completely legitimate to a firewall.
+The request goes out to an HTTPS site, the response comes back — the firewall sees nothing wrong.

 How Phishing Bypasses Traditional Security